Phlebotomy Certification Ann Arbor, Michigan

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has examination materials based on their competency exams.
 Be sure to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your certification is made available in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.